-Following reporting for the 2021 calendar year, a post audit review document was prepared in 2022 and disseminated to the global preparation team.
+Following reporting for the 2021 calendar year, a post audit review document was prepared in 2022 and disseminated to the regional preparation teams.
 It rated individual data sources for quality and completeness and sought to address areas for improvement outlined from previous audit findings.